-All the unknowns are now defined or are in terms of d so I am free to use them to calculate R using the equation 9[4], where all terms are defined in appendix A1.
+All the unknowns are now defined or are in terms of d so use them to calculate R using the equation 9[4], where all terms are defined in appendix A1.

 R=E-Fx+Gx2B-Cx+Dx2 (9)

 This equation models R with an air, thin film, and substrate interface system, such as in figure 2, where the substrate is assumed to be infinitely thick compared to the thin film.
 I then computationally vary d until the calculated R is the closest to the measured R. Next, n is further refined by using the Sellmeier approximation, equation 8.